Hashinoya Bekkan Ransui - Private Onsen & Tattoo Policy

 Overview of Hashinoya Bekkan Ransui

 The rhythm here is slow and deliberate.
-You soak in kinsen — Arima's famous brown-gold spring water — in a rotenburo surrounded by garden walls and cypress, then return to your tatami room where kaiseki arrives course by course.
-Guests with tattoos should book a room with a private in-room bath, where you can soak without entering the shared facilities.
-The scale works in your favor either way — visitors consistently describe having the baths almost entirely to themselves.
+You soak in kinsen, Arima's iron-rich gold spring, in the cypress-and-maki rotenburo, which on some days can be reserved for private family-bath use, then return to your tatami room where kaiseki arrives course by course.
+Guests with tattoos can reserve the private family bath to soak without entering the shared facilities.
+The scale works in your favor either way: visitors consistently describe having the baths almost entirely to themselves.

 If you want a traditional ryokan night in Arima where the food and the water carry equal weight, and the whole place feels like it belongs to you, Ransui delivers that with nine rooms and no pretense.